Birth of Thomas Moran

 As a teenager, Moran worked as an apprentice with a wood-engraving firm.
 He then started an engraving business with his two brothers.
 However, he found the process boring and often turned to watercolors in his free time.
 Moran also became an accomplished illustrator, with his illustrations appearing in a number of magazines and other publications.
 While he found success in wood engraving, etching, and lithography, he was most fond of painting.

 Moran was drawn to natural scenes of simple, picturesque beauty.
 Although self-taught, he had a way of capturing the attractiveness of the world around him.
 The basis for his most famous works would come from his ability to see nature, especially western scenery.

-In 1871, Moran was approached by Dr. Ferdinand Hayden, director of the United States Geological Survey.
-He invited Moran on an expedition into the Yellowstone area of Wyoming, a region that was still very unfamiliar to white men.
+In 1871, Jay Cooke, director of the Northern Pacific Railroad, recommended Moran to Dr. Ferdinand Hayden, director of the United States Geological Survey.
+Cooke was funding Hayden’s trip to the Yellowstone region and suggested he bring Moran, who he described as “an artist of Philadelphia of rare genius.”
 Moran, along with photographer William Henry Jackson, was asked to capture images of the Yellowstone area in hopes of creating a tourist destination and a profitable new railroad line.

 During his 40 days in the Yellowstone area, Moran sketched more than 30 different sites and kept a detailed diary of the expedition’s daily activities.
 In awe of the unfamiliar landscapes, Moran confessed that the “beautiful tints were beyond the reach of human art.”
 He would illustrate the then-unknown wonders of the vast Western Territory.